 I repeated this step with another block but left the third un-mod-podged.
 After the Mod Podged paper had had plenty of time to dry, I trimmed the edges a bit with my craft knife and then went to town with the sander using varying pressure to sand away the paper and reveal the stain and paint below.

-Next up I applied my cut shapes (you could use a stamp or stencils or whatever appealed) that I had printed on the computer and Mod Podged them to the blocks.
 I then sealed the whole thing with two coats of a satin polycrylic which gives it a little more durability and a soft shine.
 These wedding blocks were my “tester” version – and I hope Julie likes them.
 They were such easy wedding decor!

 1) If you wanted to make these Mr and Mrs blocks into tea light holders similar to the ones I make for Etsy, you would need to use a drill press and various sized Forstner Bits.
 I doubted that most of you had drill presses so I didn’t include that in the tutorial.